Pensions Freedom – A summary of the key changes

-As part of the changes, anyone over the age of 55 will now be able to get free guidance and information on the options available to them.
+As part of the changes, anyone over the age of 55 is able to get free guidance and information on the options available to them.

-Pensions Wise will offer you guidance about the options available to you.
-According to its website it is: “A free and impartial government service that helps you understand your new pension options.”
+Pensions Wise can offer you guidance about the options available to you.
+According to its website it is: “A free and impartial government service that helps you understand your pension options.”